digideskio/support-tools/ftdc/ftdc.md

 * mongodb://host[:port]/?ns=NS - specifies a mongodb instance and
   collection to read compressed samples from.
-The samples are decompressed before being sent to the sink. **Not implemented**
+The samples are decompressed before being sent to the sink.

 * *.ftdc - a file containing compressed samples, produced by specifying this file as a sink to a previous ftdc command.
 This defines a simple container of compressed samples and is intended for testing purposes only.

-Sink may be one of
+*Sink may be one of:*

 * *.bson - a file containing a sequence of uncompressed samples as BSON documents.